Last Updated on by Adriaan Du Toit

-- Budget sellers: If you’re on a budget and need a high-level basic plan, Jungle Scout’s Basic Plan is superior to Viral Launch’s.
+- Budget Amazon sellers: If you’re on a budget and need a high-level basic plan to boost your monthly sales figures, Jungle Scout’s Basic Plan is superior to Viral Launch’s.

-- Beginners and small-time sellers: Viral Launch is overkill for the early stages of your business (mostly).
+- Beginners and small-time Amazon sellers: Viral Launch is overkill for the early stages of your Amazon business (mostly).

-- You want simple product research: Jungle Scout’s UX for product research is unrivaled.
+- You want simple product research: Jungle Scout offers an unrivaled UX for users of their product research tool.
 Smooth, clean, powerful, simple—you’ll love the market insight at a glance.
-Viral Launch is better for mining data, but it’s more complicated to use.
+Viral Launch features are is better for mining data, but are also more complicated to use.

 Viral Launch is for…

-- Advanced sellers: Viral Launch’s suite of Amazon domination weapons is way more comprehensive than JS.
-Source, launch, optimize, dominate—that’s what VL gives you.
+- Advanced Amazon sellers: Viral Launch’s suite of Amazon domination weapons is way more comprehensive than those that Jungle Scout offers.
+Source, launch, optimize, dominate—that’s what Viral Launch gives you.

 - Product launches: Surprise!
 Viral Launch is the most effective way to launch winning products with confidence.
 I use it for all my new launches.